 Toledo’s Imagination Station is a great museum.
 As Ann Arbor Hands-On Museum member, we received half price admission.
 My daughter and I had a great time at Imagination Station last summer.

 We visited the Michigan Science Center several years ago when they had a Toytopia and Dinosaur Named Sue exhibit.
 They have since added a STEM Playground and a Smithsonian Spark!
 Lab.

 Cranbrook Institute of Science

 On our to visit list is the Cranbrook Institute of Science.
-Through summer of 2017 they have a King Tut exhibit.
-Check out this review from A Geek Daddy.

 What other museums near Ann Arbor does your family like?